Duality for Delsarte's extremal problem on locally compact Abelian groups: Introduction

-with all coefficient sequences $(c_k)_{k=1}^n \in \CC^n$, any $n \in \NN$.
 In fact, here is a hidden difficulty in front of us.
 We are doing real linear programming duality, therefore we restrict to real-valued positive definite functions, and this class is slightly different from standard positive definite functions.
-This issue was properly addressed in \cite{Zeitschrift}, and we will follow that work.
+This issue was properly addressed in Ga\'al, R\'ev\'esz \cite{Zeitschrift}, and we will follow that work.